bloomberg/chromium.bb/src/docs/gpu/gpu_testing_bot_details.md

 In the [infradata/config] workspace (Google internal only, sorry):

 *   [gpu.star]
-    *   Defines a `Chrome-GPU` Swarming pool which contains most of the specialized hardware: as of this writing, the Windows and Linux NVIDIA bots, the Windows AMD bots, and the MacBook Pros with NVIDIA and AMD GPUs.
+    *   Defines a `chromium.tests.gpu` Swarming pool which contains most of the specialized hardware: as of this writing, the Windows and Linux NVIDIA bots, the Windows AMD bots, and the MacBook Pros with NVIDIA and AMD GPUs.
 New GPU hardware should be added to this pool.